HTS Bioinf - Using the vcpipe staging environment

 - check that the analyses appear in ELLA staging's incoming directory

-- Every staging run for which the results are important should have a JIRA/Gitlab issue and a corresponding directory in
+- Every staging run whose results can be of general interest should have a Gitlab issue and a corresponding directory in

 .analysis